In most cases, extracting profits from a company by distributing dividends to shareholders is straightforward.

 If you have already paid an illegal dividend, the general expectation is that it should be repaid to the company, whether it was an interim dividend or a final dividend.
 Repayment is the cleanest way to restore the company’s position.

-If you cannot do this immediately, you may have to wait until future sales generate enough income to create a profit position again.
+If you cannot do this immediately, you may have to wait until future sales generate enough income to return to a profitable position.

 In the meantime, the unlawful dividend is often reclassified as a loan to the director.